MetricNet: Recovering Metric Scale in Generative Navigation Policies

 \subsection{Simulation Benchmarking}

 For benchmarking in simulation, we compare the baselines over 20 topological maps in 20 different environments.
+A topological map is an ordered collection of images as in ~\cite{sridhar2024nomad,shah2023gnm,shah2022viking}.
 The trajectories are randomly sampled and have a minimum length of 7.5m.
 To make a fair comparison, the agents are spawned on the first position of each topological map~\cite{shah2021rapid} and run with the same seed across all baselines.
 We test over 5 different seeds, resulting in an evaluation set of 2k repetitions per baseline.
 For collision checking, we use the dimensions of the TurtleBot4.